 You may also normalise use of pronouns by including these in your e-mail signature.

-The Equality Act 2010 describes nine protected characteristics; discriminating against individuals that have one or multiple of said characteristics is unlawful.
+The Equality Act 2010 describes nine protected characteristics, discriminating against individuals that have one or multiple of said characteristics is unlawful.
 Directly relevant to the current context are the characteristics sex, gender reassignment and sexual orientation.
-For more details regarding the circumstances covered by the act, you may consult the Edge Hill Equality and Diversity Policy, the Guidance on supporting Trans and Non-binary Staff and Students, and the Equality Act.
+For more details regarding the circumstances covered by the act, you may consult the Edge Hill Equality and Diversity Strategy, the Guidance on supporting Trans and Non-binary Staff and Students, and the Equality Act.

 - Language used to describe different LGBTQ+ people and by different parts of the LGBTQ+ communities changes over time and can differ across cultures and generations.
 There will also be differences in how people individually use or define particular terms.
 You may also encounter outdated or even offensive terms in medical, psychological or legal contexts.

-- Ensure that the language you use to refer to people’s sexual orientation and fender identity are accurate and appropriate.
+- Ensure that the language you use to refer to people’s sexual orientation and gender identity are accurate and appropriate.
 Acceptable and frequently used terms are gay, lesbian, bisexual, transgender, and queer, though some people may use more specific terms.
 Outdated and generally perceived as offensive terms are sometimes used by people within these groups as a means of claiming their identity but can be seen as derogatory when used by people outside of the group.

 - Avoid creating invisibility.
 LGBTQ+ people are often rendered invisible in conversation, in public discourse and cultural and media representation.
 Language that reinforces the assumption that all personal relationships are heterosexual denies the reality of gender diverse relationships.